developer328/stm32_hal_nrf24_library/README.md

     nrf24_pipe_pld_size(pipe, payload_size);

-    pipe can be from 0 to 5
+    //pipe can be from 0 to 5

-    payload_size can be from 1 to 32
+    //payload_size can be from 1 to 32